-My first experience of printing and framing a picture was a nightmare.
+My first experience with printing and framing photos was a nightmare.
 After receiving my photo from the print lab, I went to a local boutique hoping to have it framed, only to find just how expensive that process truly is.
 So instead of a custom frame, I bought a standard frame kit.
 You can probably guess what happened next… certainly not the results I was hoping for.
 Once I resized the picture for the frame, the gorgeous photo I had shot just wasn’t the same; the true image I had captured was gone.

 Does this sound familiar?
 If so here are few tips to make things easier for you.

-Successfully Printing for Framing
+Successfully Printing for Framing Photos

 - Once I’ve decided which photo I want to frame, I consider the potential aspect ratio always keeping in mind that standard frames usually work with standard picture ratios such as 2:3, 4:5, and 5:7.